 |Individual/business/agency/institution||To be negotiated|

-Pending funding, digital CT scan image series and digital photographs of a portion of the SRA and CA collections will become available for research and teaching purposes.
+Pending funding, digital CT scan image series and digital photographs of a portion of the skull collections will become available for research and teaching purposes.

 Currently, the IDHCS does not provide services for online purchase and distribution of digital images.
 Therefore, when available, digital images will be provided on disks and mailed to the user.